dallen68/PromoTube/README.md

 ## Acknowledgments

-* We would like to thank our hosts Sam Li and Derrill Dabkoski who guided us through this process
+* We would like to thank our hosts Sam Li and Derrill Dabkoski who guided us through this process.